bhumanish/spring-petclinic/readme.md

 ## In case you find a bug/suggested improvement for Spring Petclinic
-Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues
+Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues New features now i am adding in to spring petclinic pet repo

 ## Database configuration